 Small Business Administration Lending.
-At December 31, 2014, SBA loans totaled \$7.1 million, representing 0.19%, of gross loans.
+At December 31, 2015, SBA loans totaled \$12.2 million, representing 0.28%, of gross loans.
 These loans are extended to small businesses and are guaranteed by the SBA up to a maximum of 85% of the loan balance for loans with balances of \$150,000 or less, and to a maximum of 75% of the loan balance for loans with balances greater than \$150,000.
 We also provide term loans and lines of credit up to \$350,000 under the SBA Express Program, on which the SBA provides a 50% guaranty.
 The maximum loan size under the SBA guarantee program was \$2.0 million, with a maximum loan guarantee of \$1.5 million.
 The Small Business Jobs Act of 2010 permanently increased the limits to a maximum loan size of \$5.0 million, with a maximum loan guarantee of \$3.75 million.
 All SBA loans are underwritten in accordance with SBA Standard Operating Procedures which requires collateral and the personal guarantee of the owners with more than 20% ownership from SBA borrowers.
 Typically, SBA loans are originated in the range of \$25,000 to \$2.0 million with terms ranging from one to seven years and up to 25 years for owner occupied commercial real estate mortgages.
 SBA loans are generally offered at adjustable rates tied to the prime rate (as published in the Wall Street Journal) with adjustment periods of one to three months.
 At times, we may sell the guaranteed portion of certain SBA term loans in the secondary market, realizing a gain at the time of sale, and retaining the servicing rights on these loans, collecting a servicing fee of approximately 1%.
-We originated and purchased \$1.6 million, \$0.6 million and \$0.5 million of SBA loans during 2014, 2013 and 2012, respectively.
+We originated and purchased \$11.3 million, \$1.6 million and \$0.6 million of SBA loans during 2015, 2014 and 2013, respectively.

 Taxi Medallion.
-At December 31, 2014, taxi medallion loans totaled \$22.5 million, or 0.59%, of gross loans.
-We originate and purchase loans made to New York City and Chicago taxi medallion owners, which loans are secured by liens on the taxi medallions.
-We originate and purchase taxi medallion loans up to 80% of the value of the taxi medallion.
-We originated and purchased \$14.4 million, \$9.7 million and \$3.5 million of taxi medallion loans during 2014, 2013 and 2012, respectively.
+At December 31, 2015, taxi medallion loans consisted of loans made to New York City and Chicago taxi medallion owners, which are secured by liens on the taxi medallions, totaling \$20.9 million, or 0.48%, of gross loans.
+In 2015, we decided to no longer originate or purchase taxi medallion loans.
+We did not originate or purchase taxi medallion loans during 2015.
+We originated and purchased \$14.4 million and \$9.7 million of taxi medallion loans during 2014 and 2013.

 Commercial Business and Other Lending.
-At December 31, 2014, commercial business and other loans totaled \$447.5 million, or 11.78%, of gross loans.
+At December 31, 2015, commercial business and other loans totaled \$506.6 million, or 11.59%, of gross loans.
 We originate and purchase commercial business loans and other loans for business, personal, or household purposes.
 Commercial business loans are provided to businesses in the New York City metropolitan area with annual sales of up to \$250.0 million.
 Our commercial business loans include lines of credit and term loans including owner occupied mortgages.
 These loans are secured by business assets, including accounts receivables, inventory and real estate and generally require personal guarantees.
 The Bank also, at times, enters into participations/syndications with other banks on senior secured commercial business loans.
 Commercial business loans are generally originated in a range of \$100,000 to \$10.0 million.